markjprice/apps-services-net7/docs/errata/errata.md

 </ItemGroup>-->
 ```

+# Page 571 - Blazor routing to page components

+`MainLayout.cshtml` should be `MainLayout.razor`.

 # Page 587 - Building and testing a Blazor alert component

 > Thanks to [Bob Molloy](https://github.com/BobMolloy) for raising this [issue on 8 February 2023](https://github.com/markjprice/apps-services-net7/issues/9).